 Pronunciation of 'Chrysanthemum'

-The word 'Chrysanthemum' refers to a type of flowering plant commonly known as mums or chrysanths, originating from Asia and northeastern Europe.
-Its pronunciation in English is typically 'krɪˈsænθəməm'.
+The word 'Chrysanthemum' originates from Greek and refers to a type of flowering plant commonly known as 'mums'.
+It is pronounced as 'krɪˈsænθəməm' in English.

-The word 'Chrysanthemum' originates from the Greek words 'chrysos' meaning 'gold' and 'anthemon' meaning 'flower'.
+The word 'Chrysanthemum' comes from the Greek words 'chrysos' meaning 'gold' and 'anthemon' meaning 'flower'.

 Pronunciation Details